PCA Club Racing

 of either SFI 38.1 or FIA 88.

+All participants in a PCA Club Race must hold a current PCA Club Racing License.
 Members without an existing competition license must apply for and attend the PCA Club Racing School.
-The application requires that: A) The applicant present evidence of having completed twelve (12) or more days of Drivers Education events or race track driving training, time trials, race schools or equivalent events within the past 24 months, and B) The applicant must provide a signed certification from his/her sanctioning body’s Chief Instructor or equivalent.
+The application requires that: A) The applicant present evidence of having completed twelve (12) or more days of Drivers Education events or race track driving training, time trials, race schools or equivalent events within the past 24 months, and B) The applicant must provide a signed certification from his/her sanctioning body's Chief Instructor or equivalent.
+More information on PCA Racing Rules and licensing Policy can be found at PCA.ORG

 |There are no coming events at this time.